AS112 Service

 Generating the Bird Configuration

-Please see the router configuration generation for this.
+Please see the router configuration generation for this, as well as our worked example.

 Other Notes